Which Of The Following Is Not True Of Credit Cards

 Q: What happens if I can't pay my credit card bill?

 A: Contact your credit card issuer immediately.
-They may offer options such as hardship programs or payment plans to help you manage your debt.
-Ignoring the problem will only worsen the situation.
+Even so, they may offer options such as hardship programs or payment plans to help you manage your debt.
+Ignoring the problem will only worsen the situation The details matter here..

 Q: How can I improve my credit score?